MoyuST/Simple-State-Machine/readMe.md

 ---

-for `example_socket` and `example_socket_helper`, it does not use the built-in zmq function and it use socket instead. running the following command to build them, notice the `example_socket_helper` will be built in `example` folder
+for `example_socket` and `example_socket_helper`, it does not use the built-in zmq function and it use socket instead.
+**Notice**: due to the design of `example_socket`, run `example_socket_helper` before `example_socket`. also, this is just a simple socket connection for illustration, as long as one end disconnected, the whole system would then stopped. to make stateManager could deconstructed correctly, further operations are needed. running the following command to build them, notice the `example_socket_helper` will be built in `example` folder.
 ```bash
 mkdir build
 cd build